The ScreenSteps Blog for Onboarding, Training, and Enablement

 The Knowledge Ops Maturity Model: How Effective Are Your Knowledge Operations?

-We developed the Knowledge Ops Maturity Model to help companies understand how efficiently their knowledge operations function.
+ScreenSteps — the world's first Knowledge Ops Platform — developed the Knowledge Ops Maturity Model to help companies understand how efficiently their Knowledge Operations function, meaning how efficiently they manage and transfer company knowledge.

 What does the Knowledge Ops Maturity Model help organizations do?

-The Knowledge Ops Maturity Model is a model that can help organizations understand:
+The Knowledge Ops Maturity Model is a scale to help organizations understand:

 • How they are using knowledge in their organization